karllark/dust_attenuation/docs/dust_attenuation/fit_attenuation.rst

 =================

-In this example, we are using the WG00 attenuation curves to fit the original Calzetti attenuation curve with Av = 1 mag.
+In this example, we are using the WG00 attenuation curves to fit the original Calzetti attenuation curve with Av = 1 mag, i.e. similar to the normalised attenuation curve.
 The 2 configurations best fittind the C00 curves are for a SMC in either a SHELL geometry with clumpy dust distribution or a DUSTY geometry with homogeneous dust distribution.